celeron55/ui8d/README.txt

    out of RAM first.
 The SD card storage is visible via USB.
 	* E.g. `sudo mkfs.fat -F 32 /dev/mmcblk0p1`

+5. When pressing BUTTON1 on a bare board, beware of the reset pin on the pin header at the corner.
+You are very likely to accidentally reset the board when touching the corner.

 MicroPython
 ===========